 Bing Search Engine

 With 33% of searches in the United States, Microsoft Bing is the second-largest search engine.
-Bing and Google are similar in their scope: both have grown beyond a search engine.
+Bing and Google are similar in their scope: both have grown beyond a search engine, and Bing is considered one of the most popular Google alternatives.
 This means that Bing too collects more information than users might realize.

 Bing is one of the companies that uses tracking pixels to monitor how many users visit a certain page.
 Microsoft, Bing’s parent company, uses these in emails and advertisements.
-However, when you use Bing’s search engine, a user ultimately subjected to these tracking pixels on search results.
+However, when you use Bing’s search tool, a user is ultimately subjected to these tracking pixels on search results.

 What Else Does Bing Know?

 As mentioned above, Bing does collect your general location, but with limitations.
 Again, it is best to understand how Microsoft stores and maintains your search history.
 Cookies are a big part of Bing’s search engine.
-To clarify, these can contribute to ad tracking too.
+These can contribute to ad tracking too.

 Yahoo Search Engine